 In the first quarter, we increased our investment in a reverse mortgage originator in which we have been invested since September 2014.
 We increased our invested capital in this originator from \$12.5 million as of December 31, 2016 to \$17.5 million as of March 31, 2017.
-Concurrently with our additional investment, another financial institution also increased its investment in the originator from \$12.5 million.
+Concurrently with our additional investment, another financial institution also increased its investment in the originator from \$12.5 million to \$17.5 million.
 With this increased capital base, this originator intends to significantly expand its footprint in the reverse mortgage origination space.

 For the last few quarters, we have become more active in a corporate credit relative value trading strategy, whereby we seek to identify and capitalize on short-term pricing disparities in the corporate credit markets.
 As a subset of this strategy, we often engage in "basis trading," where we hold long or short positions in the bonds of a corporate issuer and simultaneously hold offsetting positions in credit default swaps referencing the same corporate issuer.
 In the overall strategy, we typically use reverse repurchase agreements to finance the long corporate bond positions that we hold.
 During the first quarter, our corporate credit relative value trading strategy performed well.
-As of March 31, 2017, in this strategy the aggregate market value of our long corporate bonds was \$90.1 million, the aggregate market value of our short corporate bonds was \$(77.9) million, and the aggregate notional amount of our credit default swaps where we were long protection and short protection was \$105.7 million, the aggregate market value of our long corporate bonds was \$(36.9) million, and the aggregate notional amount of our credit default swaps where we were long protection and short protectid default swaps where we were long protection and short protectid default swaps where we were long protection and short protection was \$105.7 million, the aggregate market value of our short corporate bonds was \$(36.9) million, and the aggregate notional amount of our credit default swaps where we were long protection and short protection was \$50.1 million and \$(62.1) million, respectively.
+As of March 31, 2017, in this strategy the aggregate market value of our long corporate bonds was \$90.1 million, the aggregate market value of our short corporate bonds was \$(77.9) million, and the aggregate notional amount of our credit default swaps where we were long protection and short protection was \$105.7 million and \$(118.1) million, respectively.
+As of December 31, 2016, in this strategy the aggregate market value of our long corporate bonds was \$49.6 million, the aggregate market value of our short corporate bonds was \$(36.9) million, and the aggregate notional amount of our credit default swaps where we were long protection and short protection was \$50.1 million and \$(62.1) million, respectively.